Blog

 III.
 Distribution Charts (Charts to Show Data Distribution)

-This type of chart helps you visualize how your data is spread out or concentrated, making it easier to spot patterns like clustering, gaps, or outliers.
+These types of charts help you visualize how your data is spread out or concentrated, making it easier to spot patterns like clustering, gaps, or outliers.

 When using these types of data visualization, simplicity is key.
 Our data analysts recommends focusing on the data itself without adding unnecessary complexity that could distract from your message.